londelec/leandcxmlman/source/sections/SystemMain.rst

 Network subnets created by various :ref:`<ref-ClientFilterCfgIpv4Mask>` attribute values are summarized in the table below.
 It is assumed user has a good understanding of network addressing fundamentals.
 Please refer to external sources (e.g. http://www.subnet-calculator.com) for additional information on network addressing and subnet definition.

+.. include-html:: ../_html/netcalc.html
+   :latex-tip: Interactive network mask calculator can be found in the current HTML manual

 | Table columns are defined as follows:
 | Column 1 contains :ref:`<ref-ClientFilterCfgIpv4Mask>` attribute values;